 Here’s a simply stunning dessert that’s a guaranteed standout!
 Creamy, dreamy and chocolaty, it’s piled with fresh, glazed raspberries, blueberries and blackberries.
 Best of all, promises our Test Kitchen, is the easy, breezy, no-bake preparation.

 Sky-high and scrumptious, this fluffy chocolate delight is super to serve to company.
 You can put the pie together in a wink - and it'll disappear just as fast!
 For a nice option, mound the filling in a purchased chocolate crumb crust.

 "Anytime I get a craving for a chocolaty treat, I whip up a dish of this rich pudding in the microwave," explains field editor Anne Boesiger of Meridian, Idaho.
 "Using milk chocolate chips is another delicious option."

 My twist on rice crispy bars includes crunchy crushed pretzels.
 Then I top them with a creamy peanut butter coating and rich chocolate topping.
 Garnished with peanuts and even more pretzels, I don’t think I'd ever go back to plain old bars again. —Sherri Melotik, Oak Creek, Wisconsin

-When I baked these moist fudgy cookies for the first time, my three preschool children loved them!
-But I like them because they're lower in fat and easy to mix and bake. —Maria Groff of Ephrata, Pennsylvania
+When I baked these moist, fudgy cookies for the first time, my three preschool children went wild over them!
+But I like them because they're lower in fat and easy to mix and bake. —Maria Groff, Ephrata, Pennsylvania

 This elegant, fluffy dessert is a feast for the eyes and palate.
 Since almost any fresh fruit may be used, it can grace special meals throughout the year.
 My family loves it, and the recipe is easy to double if you are hosting a larger group.